 - where we got if from (if we did not get it from you)

-(ii) get a copy of your information (making a Subject Access Request).
+(ii) Your have the right to ask for a copy of the personal information we (making a Subject Access Request).

-6.3 You have the right to object to us processing the personal data that we hold about you.
+6.3 You have the right to object to us processing the personal information we hold about you.

-6.4 You have the right to ask us to correct the personal data we hold about you if it is inaccurate or incomplete.
+6.4 You have the right to ask us to correct the personal information we hold about you if you you consider it is inaccurate or incomplete.

-6.5 You have the right to request that the personal data we hold about you is erased if there is no compelling reason for us to continue to process it.
+6.5 You have the right to request that the personal information we hold about you is erased if there is no compelling reason for us to continue to process it.

-6.6 Where you have sought to exercise any of your rights in relation to the personal data we hold about you, or you consider that we are processing your data unlawfully, you have the right to ask us to restrict processing.
+6.6 Where you have sought to exercise any of your rights in relation to the personal information we hold about you, or you consider that we are processing your information unlawfully, you have the right to ask us to restrict processing.